ivanmir/compiler/README.md

 ==================
 <ol>
   <li>Place your custom jar file under "WEB-INF/lib" folder</li>
-  <li>Add the required <code> to the input box on the form (index.html) - making use of your custom lib</li>
+  <li>Add the required code to the input box on the form (index.html) - making use of your custom lib</li>
-  <li>Add the relative path to the inputbox below. <-- currently it only supports just one JAR file - don't add more than one entry here.
+  <li>Add the relative path to the inputbox below. <- currently it only supports just one JAR file - don't add more than one entry here.
 The application takes care of checking the path to it and add it to the current classpath in HCP's runtime.</li>
 </ol>

 Expected Result: